Farm Duty motors operate near people and livestock, performing a variety of tasks

 During the installation of a farm duty motor, you have an opportunity to take steps to improve the safety of people and animals in the vicinity of where your motor will be operating.

 Before installing the motor, make a thorough inspection of the electrical system that it will be connected to.
 Poor grounding from damaged wiring can lead to stray voltages on surfaces that people and livestock regularly contact.
 The effects can range from minor to deadly, depending on the condition of the wiring.
-Tiny voltages that humans don’t notice may be felt by livestock, increasing stress and interfering with the productivity and management of your animals.
+Tiny voltages that humans overlook may be felt by livestock, increasing stress and interfering with your animals' productivity and management.

 If you are operating a large motor, the inrush current at start-up can create stray voltages even on a well-maintained system and create a voltage drop that impairs motor performance and affects sensitive equipment all over the network.
 Consider fitting the motor with a soft starter to prevent this from happening.

 To reduce the risk of live wires becoming exposed through damage, avoid using extension cords for permanent motors.
 Invest in proper wiring with protection from moisture and heat, out of the way of people and animals.
 Don’t wrap the excess cable around motors or any surface that could become hot and melt the insulation.

 When installing a motor, make sure the motor is properly and securely mounted, with correct alignment and belt tension.
 This will reduce vibration in the load.
 Vibration can damage equipment and pose a safety risk in a sudden failure event.
 Securely install guards and covers over any rotating parts of the motor or any exposed electrical contacts.
 Establish safety protocols with everyone on the farm for working in the vicinity.

 When a motor is operating, every effort should be made to maintain a safe environment and reduce the risk of injury to people and livestock.